Best Popup Plugin for WordPress with Exit Intent Technology

 Ever downloaded a plugin that took you hours to figure out?
 And even then, you still got a lot wrong?

 It’s frustrating trying to learn new things, especially when you’re trying to generate results fast.
-This is why we recommend using a popup platform that’s designed with simplicity in mind.
+This is why we recommend using a popup plugin that’s designed with simplicity in mind.

 For example, having a drag and drop user interface.
 With this setup, you’re able to create fully-functional popups within minutes.
 And you won’t need to know an inkling of coding language.